jeffstride/idp/book_source/visualizations/line_of_best_fit.md

-We chose to pass around the many coefficient to `generate_points` and `logarithmic_sinusoidal_wave` by using a tuple of values. `wave_args` is a tuple with all the "true" coefficients used in the hypothetical experiement.
+We chose to pass around the many coefficient to `generate_points` and `logarithmic_sinusoidal_wave` by using a tuple of values. `wave_args` is a tuple with all the "true" coefficients used in the hypothetical experiment.
 The use of tuple shortens the code and makes it easier to read, so long as you understand what is going on.
 We unpack the values when we call `generate_points` which collects and repacks them into the tuple named 'args'.
 In turn, it can easily call the sinusoidal method with the tuple.
 Altogether, this allows us to generate points and solve for coefficients using as many or